dfaligertwood/pandoc-filters/README.md

 should make some of the scripts (eg. multibib) somewhat faster.
 To install, just run ‘cabal install’ in this repo after cloning it to your local machine.

+NB.
+The format of pandoc-multibib has changed again!
+Sorry if you were using it... :(

 ## pandoc-filter-manager